Amha-Endrayes/u-lora-async/README.md

 ### Client mode:
-Copy the file server.py to your main.py and copy it across together with the library ulora.py to your microcontroller
+On a diffrent device, copy the file client.py to your main.py and move the library ulora.py to your microcontroller

 ```
 from time import sleep